aclongo/web-services/README.md

 # web-services
-These are my solutions to Extracting Data from XML and JSON assignments for Chapter 13 of Python for Everybody.
+These are my solutions to the Extracting Data from XML and JSON assignments for Chapter 13 of Python for Everybody.

 ## xml-extraction
 The assignment was as follows: